joachim-student/cogs106/2-tdd/assignment/README.md

 where Z(H) is the standard normal deviate of the hit rate and Z(FA) is the standard normal deviate of the false alarm rate.
 The function Z() is the inverse cumulative distribution function of the standard normal distribution.

 ### Criterion (C)
-The criterion (C) is a measure of the observer's response bias, defined as the midpoint between the distributions of signal and noise:
+The criterion (C) is a measure of the observer's response bias, defined as the point above which the participant will decide "signal":

 C = -0.5 * (Z(H) + Z(FA))